wolfiestyle/rtk/core/README.md

 Some of the things featured:

-- Non-OOP design: It moves away from the traditional class-inheritance scheme that's used in popular GUI toolkits.
+- Trait-based design: It moves away from the traditional class-inheritance scheme that's used in popular GUI toolkits.
 Things are done with just structs and traits.
 - No predefined containers: There are no things like `RelativeLayout` where you create a container object and add widgets into it.
 Any regular struct can be made a container.
 - Immediate layout: the layout process is made in a immediate way with just function calls.